dzbeda/opsschool-mid-project/Readme.md

 8. Update AWS credentials as Environment variables - Run the follwoing command
     1. export AWS_ACCESS_KEY_ID=XXXX
     2. export AWS_SECRET_ACCESS_KEY=XXXX
+9. Cretae S3 bucket - This is required in order to save the TFstate file of Terraform

 ## Mid-project installation steps ##